manugcr/sudoku-solver/README.md

 # sudoku-solver
-Solve a sudoku puzzle with recursion and multiple solutions.
+Solve a sudoku puzzle with recursion and backtracking algorithm.
+It can show multiple solutions.

 # Requirements
 * Python 3.5 or higher